Business

 About Jason M. Ostapeic

-Senior Risk Control, Commercial Insurance Jason started his career in the insurance industry in 2004 following his graduation in Fire Protection Engineering Technology from Seneca College the same year.
+Senior Risk Control Consultant, Commercial Insurance Jason started his career in the insurance industry in 2004 following his graduation in Fire Protection Engineering Technology from Seneca College the same year.
 Over the years, he has been exposed to a wide variety of risks including construction, manufacturing and realty.
 In the 5 years prior to joining Unica in 2019, Jason specialized in large Transportation accounts, with the focus on promoting a strong fleet safety culture for his clients.

 Read more from this author